Erika Vikman: Early life and education

 Vikman was born on 20 February 1993 in Tampere.
 She later grew up in Lempäälä and Pori.
 Her mother was also a singer, who sang Finnish tango music and competed in Tangomarkkinat.
-She has a sister named Jennika, who also is a singer.
+She has a younger sister named Jennika, who is also a singer.
 Vikman began singing as a teenager, and won the girls' division in the 2008 Junior Tango Competition.
 She later also participated in the 2010 Tampere Springboard Competition.

 Vikman attended Tampere Coeducational High School, and graduated with her upper secondary school diploma in 2013.
 Afterwards, she also studied pop-jazz vocals at Pirkanmaa Music College.

 Career

 2013–2019: Tango career and Tangomarkkinat 2016

 Vikman began her professional career in 2013, after she was selected to be a contestant in season seven of the Finnish version of Idols.
 She was selected as one of the twelve finalists, and was later eliminated during the 7 November 2013 episode, placing ninth.
 She later was brought back as a wildcard on the 28 November episode, but was eliminated again that week, ultimately placing seventh.

 Following her departure from Idols, Vikman established herself as a Finnish tango singer.
 She competed in Tangomarkkinat in 2015, where she finished in second place.
 Vikman later returned to the competition the following year and won, being crowned the Tango Queen of Finland for 2016.
 Following the competition, Vikman later signed with Sony Music, and released her first single with the label, "Ettei mee elämä hukkaan", in 2017.
 The song saw Vikman experimenting more with electropop music.